marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 In the _output_ section, we can specify what information should be associated with the placement, and where the output should be written to.
 As is explained in detail later, the output of **bentopy pack** is not the final structure.
 Instead, an intermediate instance-based list of placements is written out---a file we call the _placement list_.
-It takes the following information:
+The _output_ section takes the following information:

 - _title_: the name of this placement.
 This will become the title of the placement list.
 - _dir_: the directory to place the output files into.